iterative/dvc.org/content/docs/studio/user-guide/model-registry/promote-models.md

 https://www.youtube.com/watch?v=hKf4twg832g

-1. On the model details page, click on `Promote`.
-The promotion action can also be initiated from the models dashboard or from the related project’s experiment table as shown in the above video.
+1. On the models dashboard, open the 3-dot menu for the model whose version you want to promote.
+Then, click on `Promote to stage`.
+The promotion action can also be initiated from the model details page or from the related project’s experiment table as shown in the above video.

 2. Select the version that you want to promote.